- Image by emilio labrador via Flickr

 Anthony on LinkedIn needed some email marketing tips.

 He wanted to use email lists to figure out his target market.
-He figured that whoever responded would be a good prospect for his product.
-He could then see some patterns (get demographics) and figure out how to market to this audience.
+Anthony figured that whoever responded would be a good prospect for his product.
+Once he got some those answers, he could then see some patterns (get demographics) and figure out how to market to this audience.

 If English-speaking teens are also showing interest, then research the teenage market.
 Figure out where they hang out, what they like, and go after them.
 If you get signups, it’s right.
 If not, it’s no good and you adjust.